 Easier Than You Think

 As you went over the examples in this essay, you might have had the sense that it would be fun to know a person this well.
 To talk to a person and get to this depth, as a part of your job, would be awesome.
-And/or else you had a reaction along the lines that it would be a lot of work or take a lot of persuading.
+Or else you had a reaction along the lines that it would be a lot of work or take a lot of persuading.

 It’s actually pretty easy.